Alcohol

 The post From Broad Ripple to Beer Boom: The Story of Indy’s Brewing Legacy appeared first on CraftBeer.com.

+With an approachable taste and lower ABV, XXXX Ginger Beer was designed for customers seeking a "near beer" alternative.
 While women are currently a minority in the homebrewing community, they are increasingly taking on leadership roles and becoming the most outspoken proponents of the hobby.

 The post Can Women Save Homebrewing? appeared first on CraftBeer.com.